mcgoldba/XPSS/README.md

 *  Information on the layout and organization of the source code can be found in the [developer's guide](dev_guide/dev_guide.md) (**Work in Progress**)

-# No Warrant y or Guarantee
+# No Warranty or Guarantee

 This software is offered as is, without any warranty or guarantee.
 Use at your own risk.